Wedding Venue Feature: Lion Rock Farm

 The Red Barn sits at the upper edge of the property, across the street from the parking lot field.
 If I understand correctly, this one is part of Lion Rock Farm’s actual farm operations, which is why it’s off limits during weddings.
 It makes for a great backdrop though.

-The Grey Barn is a big, weathered structure at the center of the property, between the Upper Guest House and Red Barn.
+The Grey Barn is a big, weathered structure at the center of the Lion Rock Farm property, between the Upper Guest House and Red Barn.
 It has a cool driveway out front with string lights hanging from the roof to some nearby trees.
 The interior has restrooms and is also available for small, indoor Lion Rock Farm wedding ceremonies.

 The Potting Shed is perfect for couple’s portraits.
 I believe the staff will allow you go inside with your wedding photographer, though we didn’t have the chance.

 Lion Rock Farm has a couple of very nice tent setups, among the best I’ve seen at any Connecticut wedding venue.
 These are perfect for cocktail hour and receptions.
 The tented cocktail hour area offered some welcome shade during the summer wedding I photographed here.

 In addition to all of buildings, Lion Rock Farm features some awesome grounds.
 One of my personal favorite spots is the large green field across the road from the barns.